 Perhaps you’ve found it a bit confusing where best to keep bees, especially if you are living in the city or in any other urban area.
-There is always the misconception that beekeeping is reserved for those the rural areas and that keeping of bees in urban areas is not possible.
-However, contrary to popular belief, it is; and urban beekeeping can be just as thriving as backyard beekeeping.
+There is always the misconception that beekeeping is reserved for those in the rural areas and that keeping of bees in urban areas is not possible.
+However, contrary to popular belief, it is, and urban rooftop beekeeping can be just as thriving as backyard beekeeping.

 Whether you want to keep bees in an urban setting as a hobbyist, or as an investment for profit, you will still need to follow these tips below to get started with urban beekeeping:

-1. Acquaint yourself with the laws that govern beekeeping in your urban locality
+Acquaint yourself with the laws that govern beekeeping in your urban locality

-2. Do some research about bees and beekeeping in general
+Do some research about bees and beekeeping in general

 Through our resources, you will learn about the bees themselves, the different types, how to care for them, how they behave, where to buy them, the costs involved in beekeeping, the equipment that you will need, honey harvesting and so forth.

-You should find an area with ample space to set up your bee hive.
-Setting up your urban bee hive in a place that is near a water source will be beneficial to the bees, as it will save them the hard task of having to travel long distances looking for water.
+You should find an area with ample space to set up your be hive.
+Setting up your urban be hive in a place that is near a water source will be beneficial to the bees, as it will save them the hard task of having to travel long distances looking for water.
 If you do not have enough space in your backyard, you can put your bee hives on your rooftop, but ensure that temperatures there will be optimum for your bees during the summer and winter seasons.

-4. Talk to your neighbors about your beekeeping plans
+Talk to your neighbors about your beekeeping plans

 Telling your immediate neighbors about your beekeeping plans at your place is a wise thing to do.
 You can do so by explaining to them how you will keep your bees safely, and ensure their safety and that of their children.
 Most people are usually scared of bees for fear of the fact that they may sometimes sting.
 You can allay such fears by talking to them about the various safety steps you have taken that will guarantee their safety from your bees.